Affordable Domestic Violence Lawyers in Ottawa

-The Ottawa legal system takes an increasingly harsh view of domestic violence.
+The Ottawa legal system takes an increasingly harsh view of domestic violence & other assault charges.

 This, together with the complexities involved in domestic assault cases and the potential damage to your reputation even from an allegation of domestic assault, makes it essential to get experienced legal assistance as soon as possible.

 The Affordable Defence legal team is ready to defend you against unfair domestic assault charges in Ontario.